NCAR/finn/README.md

 Note - Paragraphs starting with an icon :information_source: can be skipped.
 They are FYI only.

 *Note - the instructions here are for all supperted operating systems (Windows, Mac, and Linux).
-However, there are specific notes throughout for Windows users (including links to other pages with [step by step instructions for Windows](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows)).*
+However, there are specific notes throughout for Windows users (Docker Desktop for Windows).
+There are extra information specific to different operations system, version of Docker product (Desktop vs. Toolbox), and please refer to them as needed.

+* [Docker Desktop for Windows](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows), standard docker environment for recent version of Windows
+* [Docker Toolbox for Windows](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Toolbox-for-Windows), legacy implementation of docker for older version of Windows10 and older
+* [Docker CE for Linux](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-CE-for-Ubuntu), use of Ubuntu Linux is assumed.

 The user is expected to provide the MODIS and/or VIIRS fire detection shapefile for the time and spatial extent to be processed.
 The user can request these files from the NASA Fire Information for Resource Management System (FIRMS).
 Information about the VIIRS and MODIS products are at:
 https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms